RA Flexible Software Package Documentation Release v6.5.1

 Measurements and Obtaining Data

-Measurements can be started by a software trigger or by an external event triggered by the Event Link Controller (ELC).
+Measurements can be started by a software trigger or by an external event triggered by Event Link Controller (ELC).

-As the measurement process is carried out by the CTSU2 peripheral, it does not use up main processor processing time.
+As the measurement process is carried out by CTSU2 peripheral, it does not use up main processor processing time.

 When the measurement complete interrupt (INTCTSUFN) process is complete, the application is notified in a callback function.
 Make sure you obtain the measurement results before the next measurement is started as internal processes are also executed when a measurement is completed.